 When used in conjunction with a robust ventilation system, air purifiers provide an additional level of comfort and a wide range of benefits including:

-As coronavirus (COVID-19) restrictions become part of our daily reality, concerns have been raised around the role of HVAC and the risk of spreading airborne viruses through systems.
+Since coronavirus (COVID-19) has become part of our daily reality, concerns have been raised around the role of HVAC and the risk of spreading airborne viruses through systems.